Spectral Theory of the Nazarov-Sklyanin Lax Operator: Comments and comparison with previous results

-The study of $\mathcal{T}_{\ell}=\pi_0 \mathcal{L}^{\ell}$ and intricate proof of ($1^{\vee}$) and ($2^{\vee}$) in Theorem [\ref{NSTheorem}] by Nazarov-Sklyanin \cite{NaSk2} draws on their prior work \cite{NaSk1} on the $N \rightarrow \infty$ limits of the Sekiguchi-Debiard operators $A_N^{(1)}, A_N^{(2)}, \ldots$ for Jack polynomials \cite{Mac}.
-In \cite{NaSk3, NaSk4}, Nazarov-Sklyanin generalized their results to the case of Macdonald polynomials.
-In \cite{NaSk4}, they mention that their Theorem [\ref{NSTheorem}] was independently discovered in a different form by Sergeev-Veselov \cite{SergVes, SergVes2}.
-The relationship between the polynomial eigenfunctions $\psi_{\lambda}^s$ considered in this paper, the framework in \cite{SergVes, SergVes2}, and the quantum Baker-Akhiezer function in \cite{NaSk2} deserves further study.
+The study of $\mathcal{T}_{\ell}=\pi_0 \NSL^{\ell}$ and intricate proof of ($1^{\vee}$) and ($2^{\vee}$) in Theorem~\ref{NSTheorem} by Nazarov--Sklyanin~\cite{NaSk2} draws on their prior work~\cite{NaSk1} on the $N \rightarrow \infty$ limits of the Sekiguchi--Debiard operators $A_N^{(1)}, A_N^{(2)}, \ldots$ for Jack polynomials~\cite{Mac}.
+In~\cite{NaSk3, NaSk4}, Nazarov--Sklyanin generalized their results to the case of Macdonald polynomials.
+In~\cite{NaSk4}, they mention that their Theorem~\ref{NSTheorem} was independently discovered in a different form by Sergeev--Veselov~\cite{SergVes, SergVes2}.
+The relationship between the eigenfunctions $\psi_{\lambda}^s$ considered in this paper, the framework in~\cite{SergVes, SergVes2}, and the quantum Baker--Achiever function in~\cite{NaSk2} deserves further study.